peer-connectivity-estimator/bitcoin-network-logger/README.md

 ---
 By default, Bitcoin will store its blockchain in ~/.bitcoin.
 If this is the case, then run.sh will by default start Bitcoin in pruned mode, where it will only keep the last 550 blocks (a few gigabytes), to avoid the cost of a full blockchain (several hundred gigabytes).

-If run.sh is successful, a window will show up labeled "Bitcoin Console", which is a python script (bitcoin_console.py) that communicates with Bitcoin.
+If run.sh is successful, a window labeled "Bitcoin Console" will appear.
+This is a Python script (bitcoin_console.py) that communicates with Bitcoin.
 Within this window, type `help` to list all the available RPC commands, which can be used to interact with Bitcoin Core.

 The Main Logger
 ----------------